flawnson/flawnson.github.io/docs/_drafts/2020-10-22-programming-resources.md

     - This Information-dense course by Stanford is called "[The Missing Semester of your CS education](https://missing.csail.mit.edu/)", and it truly lives up to its name.
     - If you like learning by analogy or comparison, have a look at "[Rosetta Code](https://rosettacode.org/wiki/Rosetta_Code)", a wiki of hundreds of programming languages demonstrating hundreds of tasks.
     - There's also "[Hyperpolyglot](https://hyperpolyglot.org/)", a simple site with side by side comparison charts of different programming languages organized by various catagories.
 Keep in mind the language versions in the demos are very old (the site isn't maintained).
+    - [Exercism](https://exercism.org/) is a potent blend of resources, practice, and mentors to help you become fluent in almost any language you would want to learn.
+I'm doing their Rust course.
 - Language Specific Resources
     - Python
         - [Socratica](https://www.youtube.com/channel/UCW6TXMZ5Pq6yL6_k5NZ2e0Q) is a YouTube channel for learning science and Python; their Python course is probably one of the best in quality, time, and understandability on the internet.